ben-razor/aqua-explore/README.md

 A possible starting point for a playground for exploring [Fluence Network](https://fluence.network/) Aqua code.
 It consists of:

 * A CodeMirror editor configured for Aqua code highlighting
-* A python Flask app that takes posted Aqua and returns compiled version / errors
+* A Python Flask app that takes posted Aqua and returns compiled version / errors

 ## How To Use